-This season he will conduct Ariadne auf Naxos at Teatro de la Maestranza, La traviata with Kristina Mkhitaryan at Opera Las Palmas, L’elisir d’amore with Ramón Vargas in Coruña, a Wagner Gala with Andreas Schager and the Kärntner Sinfonieorchester, and concerts with the Real Orquesta Sinfónica de Sevilla, Orquesta de Valencia, Bruckner Orchester Linz and at the Volkstheater Rostock, among others.
+This season, he has conducted Ariadne auf Naxos at the Teatro de la Maestranza in Seville, La traviata with Kristina Mkhitaryan at Ópera de Las Palmas, L’elisir d’amore with Ramón Vargas in Coruña, Pagliacci at the Granada International Festival of Music and Dance, a Wagner Gala with Andreas Schager and the Kärntner Sinfonieorchester, and concerts with the Royal Seville Symphony Orchestra, the Valencia Orchestra, the Bruckner Orchester Linz, and at the Volkstheater Rostock, among others.

 Agenda 2024-2025